JMPerez/jmperez.github.com/_posts/2010-07-10-techniques-optimize-web-sites.md

 ---
 layout: post
 title: 'Website optimization checklist'
-excerpt: A compilation of known techniques to improve your website performance, both client-side and server-side.
+description: A compilation of known techniques to improve your website performance, both client-side and server-side.
 date: 2010-07-10 18:39:58+00:00
 tags: